omaiboroda/colors-in/README.md

-Extact colors from your source files
+Extract colors from your source files

 #### Installation